 Child Custody Lawyer Rockville, MD

 At the Law Office of Daniel J. Wright, we have dedicated our lives to helping families understand and navigate the legal process of child custody.
 We understand the difficulties involved in outlining a custody agreement, and work hard to make sure that the legal process is focused most importantly on the well-being of your children.
-Contact our firm today to speak with a compassionate and caring attorney on our team.
+Contact our firm today to speak with a compassionate and caring Child Custody Lawyer Rockville, MD trusts on our team.

 The Concept of Child Custody

 In Maryland, the courts break up the concept of custody into two parts.
 The first part is legal custody.
 This involves the right to make important decisions in a child’s life – things like education, religion, medical decisions, and so on.
 The second part is physical custody, or where a child spends time.

 Custody cases normally take about 9 months to work their way through the court system.
 If a couple is divorcing the court will usually decide custody issues first.
 There may be a special hearing to determine visitation during the pendency of the divorce case.
 If the parents are not married, they will still be offered a hearing to determine temporary visitation.
 Sometimes the court will assign a social worker to evaluate the parents and their fitness.

 Who makes the determination?

 Sometimes during a court case the parties are able to reach a common ground and agree on a custody and visitation schedule.
 If not, a judge will decide.

 What factors does a judge use in deciding custody and visitation issues?

 The judges use many factors in making custody determinations.
 Some of them are mandated by the case law, but others are just common sense.
 For example, who has been the primary caregiver of the children over the years?
 Where do the parent’s live?
 Where do the children go to school?
 Are there concerns about drugs?
 When do the parents get off of work so they can pick up the children?
 The list of factors can be endless.